 Yes, unlike its predecessor which used decimal, EDVAC was designed to perform all mathematical calculations in pure binary (base 2).

-What is the Full Form of CCD in Technology?
+What is the Full Form of IP in Computers?

 Turn this guide into revision flashcards, a practice exam, or an AI-generated podcast โ free, no signup required.